mrWallaceMadeira/salesPitch/README.md

-# Computers: A sales pitch
+# Day 0: A sales pitch
 :tv: &nbsp; For our first act as a class, please watch [this video](https://youtu.be/GdonmCgg3lE)

 ### My Ronco Egg Scrambler&nbsp;:tm: